 Thailand has a multitude of visa options and requirements -- you're best off going to the horse's mouth at the Thai Ministry of Foreign Affairs for the full spiel.

 For most regular tourists, you have two primary options: You can get a Tourist-visa in advance at a Thai embassy or consulate or you may be eligible for a visa-waiver upon arrival.
-This is valid for 30-days if you arrive by air but only 15 days if you arrive by land.
+This is valid for 30-days if you arrive by air but for many nationalities, only 15 days if you arrive by land.

 From the Travelfish blogs